schlomo/magic-zebra-printer/README.md

 My problem is that I use it to print all sorts of shipping labels or other small info pages that have different page sizes.
 Previously I used to create many different custom page sizes to accomodate different print jobs.
 With this script everything happens automatically:

-* Scale down the page to 10 cm width and rotate landscape to portrait to maximize print size
+* Scale down the content to 10 cm width with a 6 mm right margin (total paper width: 10.6 cm)
+* Rotate landscape to portrait to maximize print size
 * Determine the page length required for the print job
 * Determine the printer (looking for `*zebra*`) to use
 * Should work on Mac, Linux & Windows
 * Includes PDF Service, Service and Application for MacOS.
 Application can be put into Dock as drag-n-drop target.

+The 5mm right margin is added by default to provide better handling when the label is removed from the printer, preventing content from being too close to the edge.

 ## Installation